 Fewer than half of the behavioural interventions that aim to promote weight loss in patients with MASLD achieve their objective, but predictors of success include designs with frequent in-person interventions and clear guidance on recommendations for both physical activity and dietary intakes.[113]
 Interestingly, the benefits of exercise interventions are independent of weight loss, with an estimated mean reduction of 24% in MRI-measured liver fat, and the greatest impact is observed with interventions equivalent to at least 150 minutes of brisk walking per week.[114]
 When Mediterranean dietary patterns are recommended, systematic reviews highlight beneficial changes in metabolic markers and liver function tests despite modest changes in body composition.[115]
 Conversely, diets with a higher proportion of ultra-processed foods have been linked to MASLD within cross-sectional, case-control, and prospective study designs.[116]
 These observations align with public health messages on dietary recommendations and physical activity.

-A diverse range of dietary supplements has been explored in randomised controlled trials for patients with MASLD, often informed by specific nutritional components associated with health or traditional liver health remedies.
-Supplements identified as having potential beneficial effects within controlled study designs include betaine,[117] coenzyme Q10,[118] carnitine,[119, 120] liquorice,[121] cinnamon,[122] resveratrol,[123] curcumin,[124] and turmeric.[125]
-However, not all supplements are associated with positive impacts upon markers of MASLD.
 Studies of omega-3 fatty acid supplements have identified limited benefits and significant variability in responses observed between individuals.[126]
 Some of this heterogeneity may be linked to genetic polymorphisms in nutrient metabolism, which associate with MASLD, such as those identified for the vitamin D receptor.[127]
 Where sufficient studies are available to conduct meta-analyses, such as for Silymarin[128] or supplementation with the antioxidant vitamins C and E,[129, 130] the quality of the evidence available is often a limiting factor in their translation to the clinical environment.
 The vast majority of such studies are reported to provide low or very low certainty and are identified as having a risk of bias.[131]
 Probiotics may have beneficial effects on measures of liver fibrosis and liver enzymes,[132] with probiotic interventions containing Bifidobacterium significantly reducing liver fat content within a 12-week or shorter intervention.[133]To date, the evidence is not strong enough to conclude that modifying the gut microbiota benefits liver disease in MASLD.

 Approved pharmacotherapy interventions